freepress/internet2016/privacypolicy/index.md

 In this policy, “Free Press Action Fund” refers to Free Press Action Fund staff, board members, cooperating attorneys, interns, volunteers, software providers, vendors and consultants.

 In general, the Free Press Action Fund and our software partners treat your contact information as private and confidential.
-Free Press Action Fund will not give, sell, rent, exchange or otherwise share your information with anyone else without your prior consent except as compelled by law (see below).
+The Free Press Action Fund will not give, sell, rent, exchange or otherwise share your information with anyone else without your prior consent except as compelled by law (see below).

 We will notify users of updates to this policy by noting the date of new changes directly below this statement.

-This policy was last amended on September 10, 2015
+This policy was last amended on Sept.
+10, 2015.

-Policy effective September 10, 2015
+Policy effective Sept.
+10, 2015.

 **Website Policies**

-Free Press Action Fund and third-party vendor servers may record the IP address of your computer; the browser software you use and your operating system; the date and time you access our site; and the Internet address of the website from which you linked to our site.
+The Free Press Action Fund and third-party vendor servers may record the IP address of your computer; the browser software you use and your operating system; the date and time you access our site; and the Internet address of the website from which you linked to our site.

 We use this information to measure the number of visitors to different sections of the site, to diagnose and correct system errors and to improve the site.
 We do not connect this information to your name or identity, and we do not retain this information permanently.